PostgreSQL For Loop

 $do$

-In the above code, first, we created an anonymous block and in the block, we created an array variable with some values.
-After this, we are using the FOREACH loop to iterate over the array values.
+In the above code, we first created an anonymous block, within which we created an array variable with some values.
+After this, we use the FOREACH loop to iterate over the array values.
 In the loop, we have the RAISE NOTICE statement to print the result.

 Postgresql for loop without function

-You might know about the variable keyword which is used to define variable names with or without values.
+You might know about the variable keyword used to define variable names with or without values.
 Now, let’s understand how to use variables in PostgreSQL for loop.

 do $$